-- Whenever connecting the USB cable to the camera, make sure the arrow mark on the plug is aligned properly with the arrow mark on the side of the camera's terminal. - Plug the USB connectors into the ports as far as they will go.
-Incorrect connection can result in improper operation. - The camera is not supplied power by the USB cable.
+- Plug the USB connectors into the ports as far as they will go.
+Incorrect connection can result in improper operation. - Turn off the camera before connecting the USB cable to it. - The camera is not supplied power by the USB cable.
 Be sure to use the optional AC adaptor to power the camera whenever using a USB cable connection. - Never disconnect the USB cable while a data communication operation is in progress.
 Doing so can corrupt memory data.